sknopp/atlassdkwithfirefoxselenium/README.md

 based on linkyards [docker-atlassian-plugin-sdk](https://hub.docker.com/r/linkyard/docker-atlassian-plugin-sdk/)

+Also have a look on the [corresponding Docker Hub page](https://hub.docker.com/r/sknopp94/atlassdkwithfirefoxselenium) for this image.

 # Plugin Preparation _(required!)_

 Because Docker does not work performant enough on the root file system directly, this image needs to move the target directory to an internal path.
 (You'll find it in containers under `/tmp/target/`).
 After the build has finished the folder is copied into the usual `target`-folder for further investigations.